 An essential player in the collection of digitally generated performance royalties, SoundExchange maintains a robust presence on Capitol Hill, where it lobbies senators and representatives and performs tireless advocacy in the hopes of garnering fairer pay for working musicians.

-Founded in 1895, the Music Publishers Association is the oldest music trade organization in the United States, fostering communication among publishers, dealers, music educators, and all ultimate users of music.
+Founded in 1895, the Music Publishers Association is the oldest music trade organization in the United States, fostering communication among publishers, dealers, educators, and listeners.
 This non-profit association addresses itself to issues pertaining to every area of music publishing with an emphasis on the issues relevant to the publishers of print music for concert and educational purposes.

-Keychange is an international campaign, led by Reeperbahn Festival, PRS Foundation and Musikcentrum Öst, which invests in emerging talent whilst encouraging music festivals, orchestras, conservatoires, broadcasters, concert halls, agents, record labels and all music organizations to sign up to a 50:50 gender balance pledge by 2022.
-Check out the many events and programs they are involved in, and learn more about how to become a Keychange participant on their site.
+Keychange is an international campaign led by Reeperbahn Festival, PRS Foundation and Musikcentrum Öst, which invests in emerging talent while encouraging music festivals, orchestras, conservatoires, broadcasters, concert halls, agents, record labels and all music organizations to sign up to a 50:50 gender balance pledge by 2022.
+Check out the many events and programs they are involved in and learn more about how to become a Keychange participant on their site.

-Established in September 2014, the shesaid.so community is international and diverse, comprising of women from all sectors of the music industry: record labels, artist management, bookings, tech, creative and more.
-With headquarters in London and LA, shesaid.so has 15 active chapters around the world including NYC, Paris, Berlin, Mumbai to name a few.
-Our vision is to connect and empower underrepresented communities in the music industry with a focus on women.
+Established in September 2014, the shesaid.so community is international and diverse, comprising of women from all sectors of the music industry: record labels, artist management, bookings, tech, creative, and more.
+With headquarters in London and L.A., shesaid.so has 15 active chapters around the world including NYC, Paris, Berlin, and Mumbai, to name a few.
+Its vision is to connect and empower underrepresented communities in the music industry, with a focus on women.

-AFEM is a not-for-profit trade association created to represent the common interests of those companies and individuals whose business is Electronic Music and to advocate best practice for the genre.
-AFEM’s commitment is to strengthen and further the genre by uniting its members, identifying key issues and providing one-voice to address and challenge them.
+AFEM is a not-for-profit trade association created to represent the common interests of companies and individuals within the electronic music scene.
+AFEM’s commitment is to strengthen and further the genre by uniting its members, identifying key issues, and providing one voice to address and challenge them.
 The collective voice of the AFEM membership provides lobbying power where necessary for all legislative, commercial and industry issues as they relate to the genre.